marcosrdac/dotfiles_old/README.md

 git clone git@github.com:marcosrdac/dotfiles.git $HOME/.dotfiles
 ```

 and basically symlink all the files to their places inside ~/ (what is really easy to do from *vifm*, so I don't believe I'm ever going to make script for that).
-There are also some symlinks I make in order for my GTK2 themes to work (I hate to have to make this extra step):
+There are also some symlinks I make in order for my GTK2 themes to work (I hate having to make this extra step):

 ```shell
 ln -s ~/.local/share/themes ~/.themes